capusta/packer/README.md

   config.vm.provider "virtualbox" do |vb|
     # Display the VirtualBox GUI when booting the machine
     vb.gui = true

+    # Customize the amount of memory on the VM:
+    vb.memory = "1024"
   end
 end
 $ vagrant up